 EML File The file path of a local EML metadata file used to describe and access an EML data set.
 Data File The path to a local data file described by EML (must be used in conjunction with a local EML file).
 The actor will retrieve the data and automatically configure its ports to output it.
-Selected Entity If this EML data package has multiple entities, the selectedEntity parameter specifies which entity should be output.
+Selected If this EML data package has multiple entities, the Entity selectedEntity parameter specifies which entity should output.
 When this parameter is unset (the default), data from the first entity described in an EML package is output.
 This parameter is only used if no query statement is specified, or if a query statement is used and the output format is one of "As Table", "As Byte Array", "As Uncompressed File Name", and "As Cache File Name".
 To specify a query statement, right-click the actor and select Open Actor.
 Data Output The format in which the actor should output the data.
-See section Format 6.2.2 for more information about the different data output formats and how they are used.
-File A file extension that is used to limit the array of filenames returned Extension by the data source actor when "As UnCompressed File Name" is Filter selected as the data output format.
+See Format section 6.2.2 for more information about the different data output formats and how they are used.
+File A file extension that is used to limit the array of filenames Extension returned by the data source actor when "As UnCompressed File Filter Name" is selected as the data output format.
 Only files that match the specified extension will be returned.
 Specify a file extension without a leading period.
-Allow If this parameter is selected, "extra" columns of data (e.g., lenient data comments that people have entered on a line or something of that parsing nature) that are not described in the metadata are ignored, allowing the workflow to execute.
+Allow If this parameter is selected, "extra" columns of data (e.g., lenient data comments that people have entered on a line or something of parsing that nature) that are not described in the metadata are ignored, allowing the workflow to execute.
 If the option is unchecked (the default), the workflow execution will halt until the discrepancy between the data and metadata is corrected.
-Check for Select this parameter to check the EarthGrid for updates to the data. latest If the actor finds a version of the data that is more recent than the version cached data on your local system, the actor will prompt the user to either download the latest data and metadata or ignore the newer version.
-Note that different versions of the data can have vastly different structures (new columns, or even new tables of data might be included or removed).
-If this parameter is selected, users should be prepared to handle changes that might arise from differences in the data structure. recordid (appears for downloaded data actors only) An identifier used to retrieve the metadata from the EarthGrid.
-Typically, this identifier is set automatically when a data package is dragged to the Workflow canvas. endpoint (appears for downloaded data actors only) The endpoint is used to retrieve data and metadata from the EarthGrid.
+Check Ior Select this parameter to check the EarthGrid for updates to the Ialest data.
+If the actor finds a version of the data that is more recent Version than the cached data on your local system, the actor will prompt the user to either download the latest data and metadata or ignore the newer version.
+Note that uniferent columns or even new tables of data might be included or removed) If this parameter is selected users should be propaged to handle changes that might arise from differences in the data structure recordid (appears for downloaded data actors only) An identifier used to 10001010 retrieve the metadata from the EarthGrid Typically this identifier is set automatically when a data package is dragged to the Workflow canvas. endpoint (appears for downloaded data actors only) The endpoint is 1 used to retrieve data and metadata from the EarthGrid.
 Typically, this parameter is left at its default value. namespace (appears for downloaded data actors only) The namespace sets the type (and version) of the EML document used by the actor.